rafardenas/RL4Control/README.md

 # RL4Control
 #### Control of Chemical Processes with Reinforcement Learning
-Read my [blog](https://rafardenas.github.io/personal/projects/Turning-into-a-coach.html) to see this project in action
+Read my [blog](https://rafardenas.github.io/personal/projects/Turning-into-a-coach.html) to see this project in action!!!

 Reinforcement Learning(RL) has sparked the interest of awesome minds around the world and as a result huge advacements have been made in the last decade, but mostly in applications in which we can afford to fail *quickly and safely* such as videogames or robotics (to a lesser extend).